 • Bus: Another good option for commuting is taking the local busses.
 One bus ride within Bucharest is 0.30 Euro.

 • Maxi-taxi: The small, minibusses are called maxi taxis and they operate independently.
 Maxi taxis are good options to get outside of the city to an inter-city bus stop.
-A 30-minutes ride costs around 12 Euro.
+A 30-minute ride costs around 12 Euro.

 • Uber: Uber is available in 10 Romanian cities including Bucharest and Timisoara.